DropDaDeuce/LethalGargoyles/README.md

 **4. Disabling Voice Lines**

 - If you want to disable a specific voice line, you can do so through the mod's configuration file.

+**5. Steam ID Taunts**

+- If you want to add a custom taunt for a specific Steam ID, you can do so by naming the OGG file "[SteamID]_[optional].ogg" (e.g., "76561198012345678_ConorTaunt.ogg").
+The Gargoyle will play this custom taunt when the player with the specified Steam ID is the target.
+- There is a 5% chance that the Gargoyle will play a Steam ID taunt.
+    - If the player has multiple Steam ID taunts, the Gargoyle will randomly choose one to play.

 </details>